FedericoDiMarzo/MusesEchoes/README.md

 ![Screenshot (31)](https://user-images.githubusercontent.com/25433493/123935633-b16c8b00-d994-11eb-8b5b-eeaa9bf83880.png)

 The last change that you should do before enjoying the installation, regards the colours of the notes for each instrument.
-The three VEDERE_NOME top blocks contain a reset button that can be pressed for a random palette generation.
+The three tex3d top blocks contain a reset pulse button that can be pressed for a random palette generation.
 Keep resetting the palettes until you find the best for your tastes.

 ![Screenshot (32)](https://user-images.githubusercontent.com/25433493/123935657-b5001200-d994-11eb-9d74-75d951e29a78.png)